simbataisa/car-sharing/QODER.md

 3. **Understand**: Review the [Components Documentation](#components-documentation)
 4. **Extend**: Choose enhancements from the [Future Enhancements](#future-enhancements) list

-This application provides a solid foundation for a modern car-sharing platform with room for extensive growth and feature development.
+This application now provides a comprehensive foundation for a modern car-sharing platform with full authentication, API integration, admin functionality, and user management.
+The implemented features include NextAuth v5 authentication, role-based access control, RESTful APIs, admin dashboard, and state management - creating a production-ready base for extensive growth and feature development.